Advanced Studies in the New Testament

 3. Critically analyse Paul's contribution to the early Church and the context of his letters with special attention to 1 Corinthians.

-4. Apply a critical exegetical method to selected passages from the Synoptic Gospels or the Letters of St Paul at an advanced level.
+4. Apply a critical exegetical method to selected passages from the Synoptic Gospels or the Letters of St Paul.

 5. Appreciate the New Testament as a literary expression of the theological positions held by the early Christian communities.